B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 • Pinky (fourth) finger - 9th fret of the D (4th) string

-If you haven't built up enough finger strength and endurance, I'll be the first to admit you won't find this the easiest of shapes to play at first.
-Follow the practice tips coming up later in the article and check out the easier shapes coming up.
+If you haven’t built enough finger strength and endurance, I’ll be the first to admit you won’t find this the easiest of shapes to play.

 Before we get to them, let's look at the second most used shape to play the B chord on guitar, shall we?